arplaboratory/traj_plan_lib_dep/README.md

 https://stackoverflow.com/questions/4810996/how-to-resolve-configure-guessing-build-type-failure

 # INSTALLING on Dragonfly
 1. For Trajectory Planner.
-Remember to pull from the correct branch in order to install on the Dragonfly. https://github.com/arplaboratory/ARPL_Trajectory_Planning
+Remember to pull from the ``main`` branch in order to install on the Dragonfly. https://github.com/arplaboratory/ARPL_Trajectory_Planning

 # traj_plan_lib_dep